Penny (The Big Bang Theory): Full name

 Penny's full name is never officially revealed.
 In 2009, Co-creator Bill Prady stated that Penny's last name would be revealed eventually.
 In 2014, executive producer Steve Molaro stated that her last name would remain a secret.
 Nevertheless, clues to her full name had already been revealed in Season 2.

 In the second-season episode "The Barbarian Sublimation", when she becomes addicted to online gaming, she uses the gamertag "Queen Penelope", though whether Penelope is her actual full first name is never confirmed in the series.

 In the second-season episode "The Work Song Nanocluster", Penny receives a package addressed to "Penny Teller", an apparent reference to magicians Penn and Teller.
 The name on the address label is just barely (and fleetingly) visible, and is not referenced in dialogue.
 The producers of the show approved the name "Penny Teller" for use on the package, mistakenly believing it would not be visible in the finished episode.
-Producer Bill Prady maintains that the last name "Teller" is "not canon".
-Warner Bros. have referred to her as Penny Teller on social media, however.
+Similarly, Parsons related that an envelope in an early episode was addressed to "Penny London", the surname of the prop master.
+Producer Bill Prady maintains that the last name "Teller" is "not canon", however Warner Bros. have referred to her as Penny Teller on social media.

 Following her marriage to Leonard, Penny is occasionally referred to or addressed with the last name Hofstadter.